Why United Kingdom

 What are the annual compliance obligations?

-An LLP must file: (1) Confirmation Statement (£34 online) with Companies House; (2) Annual Accounts at Companies House (within 9 months of year-end — publicly visible); (3) SA800 Partnership Tax Return with HMRC (deadline: 31 January following year end).
+An LLP must file: (1) Confirmation Statement (applicable Companies House filing fee) with Companies House; (2) Annual Accounts at Companies House (within 9 months of year-end — publicly visible); (3) SA800 Partnership Tax Return with HMRC (deadline: 31 January following year end).
 Each member also files their own Self Assessment return.

 What are a Designated Member’s duties?